Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Introduction

-We present a comprehensive study of the $HH$ searches in $HH\to b\bar{b}\mu^+\mu^-$, focusing on not only ggF but also VBF production modes, with a dependence on the Higgs self-coupling $\kappa_\lambda$ and the $HHVV$-coupling $\kappa_{\text{2V}}$.
-Both the cut-based and boosted decision tree (BDT) methods are applied in event categorization and selection optimization.
-The final fits are performed on the kinematic shapes including the di-muon invariant mass $m_{\mu\mu}$ combined with the di-bjet invariant mass $m_{bb}$, or the BDT score distribution.
-For a comparison to the existing literature, Ref~\cite{Baur:2003gp} had briefly discussed $HH\to b\bar{b}\mu^+\mu^-$ with a cut-based method using counting experiments, only targeting at the SM ggF $HH$ production.
+We present a comprehensive study of the HH searches in $\text{HH}\to b\bar{b}\mu^+\mu^-$, focusing on not only ggF but also VBF production modes, with a dependence on the Higgs self-coupling $\kappa_\lambda$ and the HHVV-coupling $\kappa_{\text{2V}}$.
+In measuring $\kappa_\lambda$ and $\kappa_{\text{2V}}$, other couplings, such as $\kappa_\text{V}$ and $\kappa_\text{t}$ that directly enter the leading HH diagrams, are all set to their SM values, following many of the recent ATLAS and CMS HH analyses.
+The measurements of $\kappa_\text{V}$ and $\kappa_\text{t}$ mostly rely on single Higgs processes and thus are not discussed in the scope of this paper.
+Both the cut-based and boosted decision trees (BDT) methods are applied in the optimization of event selections.
+The final fits are performed on the kinematic shapes including the di-muon invariant mass $m_{\mu\mu}$ together with the di-bjet invariant mass $m_{bb}$.
+For a comparison to the existing literature, Ref.~\cite{Baur:2003gp} briefly discussed $\text{HH}\to b\bar{b}\mu^+\mu^-$ with a cut-based method using counting experiments, only targeting at the SM ggF HH production.
+Ref.~\cite{Adhikary:2020fqf} considered $\text{HH}\to b\bar{b}\mu^+\mu^-$ with a multivariate analysis using the BDT algorithm at the high-energy LHC (HE-LHC).

 This paper is structured as follows.
 Section~\ref{sec:samples} introduces the simulated signal and background samples.
-Section~\ref{sec:evt} describes the analysis strategies, event categorization and selection.
+Section~\ref{sec:evt} describes the analysis strategies, event categorizations and selections.
 Section~\ref{sec:bdt} focuses on the BDT analysis.
 Finally, Section~\ref{sec:res} reports the results and Section~\ref{sec:sum} summarizes the conclusions.